 The Gable House – Two Months Later

 Heaven.
 She was cool after a long day of sweat clinging to her scalp, running down her spine, coating her entire body in enough animal hair to think she’d become one of her patients.
-Freya listens to now-familiar end of day noises of the old house and the small world beyond.
-It’s pure, un-adulterated pleasure.
+Freya listens to the now-familiar end-of-day noises of the old house and the small world beyond.
+It’s pure, unadulterated pleasure.
 Gravel crunching as the last client pulls out.
 A cow mooing in a distant field.
 A tractor crossing the street of Whisper Falls.
 It’s so hot Freya swears she can feel the heat leeching the vitality from her bones.

 She’s upstairs, flat on her back, wondering how they are ever going to afford air conditioning.
-Trent knew August is the cruelest month in Eastern Washington but Freya did not know.
-The only cool spot in the house in the dank old root cellar with the spiders.
-Downstairs in the kitchen, Violet is playing an old radio she salvaged from the junk yard.
-Some punk station in Idaho she found one night when she had Sebastian, her maybe boyfriend over for dinner and pretended that it wasn’t a date.
+Trent knew August was the cruelest month in Eastern Washington, but Freya did not know.
+The only cool spot in the house is the dank old root cellar with the spiders.
+Downstairs in the kitchen, Violet is playing an old radio she salvaged from the junkyard.
+Some punk station in Idaho she found one night when she had Sebastian, her maybe-boyfriend, over for dinner and pretended that it wasn’t a date.

 Freya chuckles as she wipes the sweat off her forehead.
 The bedroom windows are open and a slight breeze shifting through the cottonwood trees mingles with the river, the earthy scents of harvested fields resting before being planted.
-It surprised Freya how easily she’s settled into the rural rhythms, going to bed early, rising with the sun.
+It surprised Freya how easily she’s settled into the rural rhythms, going to bed early, and rising with the sun.
 Following the farmers’ lead.
 Much of this has to do with Trent.
 Once she’d ceded control, for the first time, everything fell into place.
 Competition, she’d realized had become her life.
 A simple equation to bury the grief of losing her parents.
-It’s impossible, she knows now, to grieve, when her mind is consuming information, cramming herself with facts and ambition that she could drop, leaden, into sleep.
+It was impossible, she knows now, to grieve, when her mind was consuming information, cramming herself with facts and ambition so she could drop, leaden, into sleep.

-Aunt Lilly knew what she was doing, guiding her towards veterinary school.
+Aunt Lilly knew what she was doing, guiding her toward veterinary school.
 Freya needed a carrot.
 Needed to run like hell from the ever-expanding grief that threatened to swallow her that morning at the breakfast table.
 Lilly punctured her world with the sharp knife of a double loss.
-Then she tried anything, Freya realizes.
+Then she tried anything, Freya realized.
 Anything at all to drag Freya back to life.

 Ultimately, it was Trent.
 He allowed her to slow down.
-To stop running from the pain and allow it live along side of joy.
+To stop running from the pain and allow it to live alongside joy.
 To cuddle Jorge, befriend Violet, and share her past without letting it destroy her.
 Trent softened her.
 Which was terrifying for someone who’d cut her way through the world, enjoying her solitude in university, keeping herself separate except for a roommate who didn’t ask too many questions.

 A month ago, Trent moved into her corner room at the end of the hall.
 Freya bent over backwards making him feel welcome.
-Offering him the bigger dresser until they had time to drag the heavy carved armoire he’d used for his clothes in what they now called the weight room.
+Offering him the bigger dresser until they had time to drag the heavily carved armoire he’d used for his clothes into what they now called the weight room.

 Trent had pursed his lips, amused.
 “Come on Freya.
 I can dress down the hall.
 Don’t lose all your edge.
 I love you the way you are.”

-It was the first time either of then had said the word love.
+It was the first time either of them had said the word love.
 Freya had burst into tears, which made Trent laugh, at first, until she threw a pillow at him.

 He’d hugged her, smashing her against his scrubs, which smelled of bleach and dog hair.
 “Well, this is new.”